 This is a statutory fund pursuant to section 488.2300, RSMo, that is for the purpose of aiding with the operation of the family court and provides services to those litigants.
 The funds shall be used for the benefit of litigants and recipients of services in the family court, with priority given to services such as guardians ad litem, mediation, counseling, home studies, psychological evaluation and other forms of alternative dispute-resolution services.
-Revenue is derived from collecting a surcharge of \$30 in all proceedings falling within the jurisdiction of the family court.
-This fund has generated in Boone County between \$35,000 and \$42,000 annually over the past five years and in Callaway County between \$10,000 and \$21,000 annually.
-In 2016 the court started using this fund to pay for representation of juveniles in status offense cases since the public defender would not represent someone without the possibility of detention; this was extended to also pay for attorneys for juveniles facing detention as the public defender stopped representing juveniles all together due to a Supreme Court case that resulted in that office only entering on a certain number of cases and creating a waitlist.
+Revenue is derived from collecting a \$30 surcharge in all proceedings falling within the jurisdiction of the family court.
+Over the past 5 years between \$34,000 and \$41,000 is generated annually in Boone County, and in Callaway County between \$8,000 and \$13,000 annually.
+This fund is also used to collect and pay for Focus on Kids training, a required course for couples seeking a divorce who have children.
+In 2016 the court started using this fund to pay for representation of juveniles with status offense cases since the public defender would not represent someone without the possibility of detention; this was extended to also pay for attorneys for juveniles facing detention as the public defender stopped representing juveniles all together due to a Supreme Court case that resulted in that office only entering on a certain number of cases and creating a waitlist.